Lindsay Lohan Takes Blurry Selfie In Pink Pantsuit With Pouted Lips

 “Gorgeous,” one follower said.

-Another fan referenced Lohan’s iconic project Mean Girls, and commented “it’s not Wednesday Lindsay you can’t sit with us.”
+Another fan referenced Lohan’s iconic project, Mean Girls, and commented, “It’s not Wednesday Lindsay you can’t sit with us.”

 “Hello beautiful,” another fan added.